SARAH L. RYLEY Investigative & Data Journalist

 Taught a data bootcamp for CUNY J+, the continuing education arm of the journalism school.

-Taught an investigative reporting lab class, funded by a Knight Foundation grant, for a WNYC project on the judicial selection process.
+Taught an investigative reporting lab class for a WNYC project on the judicial selection process.

 Wayne State University | Detroit, Journalism, B.A.

+Named a distinguished alumna in 2018.
 Interned at the Detroit News, Oakland Press and Brooklyn Daily Eagle.
-I was offered full-time jobs at The News and the Eagle.
-I also served as editor-in-chief, managing editor and opinions editor for the student daily and was awarded a journalism scholarship.
-Named a distinguished alumna in 2018.
+Editor-in-chief, managing editor and opinions editor for student daily.
+Awarded a journalism scholarship.

 Michigan State University | Lansing, Mich., Environmental Policy